General Track Rules

 A Rookie shall be defined as follows: Any driver that has completed 5 or less events in any single race season during the previous 5 years in the same race division.
 Example: Driver competes in 5 (or fewer) events every year for 5 years is eligible for “Rookie” status.
 Any drivers that meets the definition of Rookie and desires to be eligible for any Rookie of the Year Awards must declare themselves for eligibility in writing.
 Such declaration must be made after completing 3 events and prior to taking the green flag in their 5th event.
 The written request shall be handed to the Race Director or his designate.
 Rookies shall be required to display a yellow stripe on the rear of the car.
 The Race Director will determine if the stripe meets Langley Speedway’s requirements.
 The Race Director’s decision shall be final.

-11. All car/truck numbers will be required to register with Langley Speedway office.
-There is a $25.00 per number fee, which will make that number good for the entire upcoming season.
-If a competitor ran that number in the proceeding season, he or she has until last pre-season practice to register and pay for his or her number.
-(Last pre-season practice is the Thursday night practice prior to Opening night).
-After that date; the number will be made available to be registered by another competitor, who must register and pay for that number prior to racing at Langley Speedway.
-This will then give the number to that competitor for rest of that racing season.
+11. All car/truck numbers will be required to register with Langley Speedway.
+There is a $20.00 registration fee that will reserve your number for the season.
+If a competitor ran that number in the proceeding season, he or she has until the 5th race of the season to register and pay for his or her number.
+After that race, your number will be made available to be registered by another competitor, who must register and pay for that number prior to racing at Langley Speedway.

 1. Participants legally entering the pits and/or restricted areas are covered by insurance for specific limits.
 When involved in an accident involving an injury, advise the racing Officials in charge so the necessary insurance forms can be handled properly.
 NO claims will be considered unless reported prior to leaving the Speedway property that day of event.